 Negative freedom involves the absence of determination by empirical motives, independently of the operation of practical reason.
-An agent has negative freedom only if her desires do not compel or necessitate her will and her actions, independently of her normative judgments.
+Agents have negative freedom only if their desires do not compel or necessitate their will and their actions, independently of their normative judgments.
 Curiously, negative freedom focuses on the absence of internal compulsion, that is, necessitation by one's own passions and desires.
 Kant's conception of negative freedom in the Groundwork omits the need for the absence of interference by others.4 As we will see, this is the heart of Berlin's conception of negative freedom.
 On this view, it is coercion or otherwise wrongful interference by others that jeopardizes freedom.
 Perhaps negative freedom should be conceived in terms of the absence of compulsion or necessitation, whether internal or external.5